microsoft/code-with-engineering-playbook/automated-testing/ui-testing/readme.md

   - Coded UI tests (CUITs): <https://docs.microsoft.com/en-us/visualstudio/test/use-ui-automation-to-test-your-code?view=vs-2019>
   - Xamarin.UITest: <https://docs.microsoft.com/en-us/appcenter/test-cloud/uitest/>

-Note that the framework listed above that is paid is BrowserStack, it's listed as it industry standard, the rest are open source and free.
+Note that the framework listed above that is paid is BrowserStack, it's listed as it's an industry standard, the rest are open source and free.